The Sooner Is The Better

 • Task Aversion: Simply put, some tasks are unpleasant or boring.
 Procrastination offers a temporary escape from the discomfort, even though it ultimately exacerbates the problem and increases stress.

 • Immediate Gratification: Our brains are wired to prioritize immediate rewards over long-term benefits.
-This makes it easier to choose instant gratification (watching TV, scrolling social media) over the delayed gratification of completing a task.
+This makes it easier to choose instant gratification (watching TV, scrolling social media) over the delayed gratification of completing a task And that's really what it comes down to.
+That's the whole idea..

 The Detrimental Effects of Procrastination: A Ripple Effect of Negativity